socialenergy-project/rabit/README.md

         rails db:create
         rails db:migrate

-7. Now you can the server with the command
+7. Now you can start the server with the command

         rails s